pierre-rouleau/pel/README.rst

   - All PEL Emacs Lisp code (including the early-init.el and init.el) is byte and native compiled on all supported Emacs versions on macOS and Linux, and no compilation error or warning is allowed.
+There is currently no Windows environment in the CI build though.

 - **Integrates external packages, control their installation** by customization.
 Supports 377 external packages from multiple sources: